graphql/graphql-spec/spec/Section 4 -- Introspection.md

 **Input Object**

-Input objects are composite types defined as a list of named input values.
+Input objects are types defined as a list of named input values.
 They are only used as inputs to arguments and variables and cannot be a field return type.